moj-analytical-services/rpackage_training/README.md

 * expect_error(): Checks the code returns an error in specific circumstances
 * expect_silent(): Checks that the code produces no output, messages, or warnings.

-For a full list of expect_ functions see the [R Packages Testing chapter](https://r-pkgs.org/tests.html).
-There are also other functions you can use e.g. using the package vdiffr to test plots to see whether they look as expected.
+For a full list of testthat expect_ and other functions see the [testthat function documentation](https://testthat.r-lib.org/reference/).
+There are also other functions you can use e.g. the package [vdiffr](https://cran.rstudio.com/web/packages/vdiffr/index.html) enables the testing of plots to see whether they look as expected.
+You can also read more about using testhat in the [R Packages testing sections](https://r-pkgs.org/testing-basics.html)

 To run your tests, use devtools::test() or Ctrl/Cmd + Shift + T.